sammydowds/client-side-compare/README.md

 3) Issue Resolution Ratio - this is the ratio of issues closed compared to the issues opened over the given period of time.
 I like to compare this to your COD KDR - the higher the better. ;)

 ## Github Data Table
-The github data table show the source data, as well as some extra information which was included with one of the API calls for stars - so I kept it in.
+The github data table shows the source data, as well as some extra information which was included with one of the API calls for stars - so I kept it in.
 Although, the main focus should be on the data cards*.

 *Unless you have a hardware constraint - then check out the size column in this table.